 Our vision is optimal wound care for all Ontarians.
 The Project will strive to ensure that all interested health care providers in Ontario have the knowledge and support they need to manage patients with wounds safely and effectively.

-The Evaluation Committee leads the project evaluation framework and meets four times per year.
-Members who are experts in research, education, knowledge translation, and inter-professional team development provide direction to the Project Team.
+The Evaluation Committee, led by Queen’s University, are experts in research, education, knowledge translation, and inter-professional team development that provide direction to the Project Team.

 Objectives & Activities